aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_TaylorExpansion.md

 # Exercises

-Some excercise prefixes are links, click on them to see what part of text they refer to.
+Some exercises' prefixes are links, click on them to see what part of text they refer to.

 [**Exercise 1:**](#exc1) Make a valid estimate, which approach to generate delta is the fastest.